• Skip to primary navigation

 1. Plitvice Lakes

 The one place in Croatia that may be just as famous as its coast is the incredible Plitvice Lakes.
-Set within their own national park out by the border with Bosnia and Herzegovina, the Plitvice Lakes are a place like no other.
-There you’ll find 16 lakes cascading one into the next within a deep gorge surrounded by untouched forest.
+Set within their own national park by the border with Bosnia and Herzegovina, the Plitvice Lakes are a place like no other.
+You’ll find 16 lakes cascading one into the next within a deep gorge surrounded by untouched forest.

-Visits to the Plitvice lakes typically start down near the Veliki Slap waterfall, the largest waterfall in the park.
+Visits to the lakes typically start near Veliki Slap, the largest waterfall in the park.
 Having walked down into the canyon and admired the waterfall, visitors can start making their way along the boardwalks that connect one lake to the next.
 There are also forest trails up along the ledge of the canyon for those who want to to enjoy a more complete view of this wonder of nature.

-Recommendation: The Plitvice Lakes can get very crowded, especially during high season, so make sure to get there as early as possible.
-The best way to get there is via rental car.
+Recommendation: The lakes can get very crowded, especially during high season, so make sure to get there as early as possible.
+The best way to reach the lakes is via rental car.
 You can compare car rental deals and find the cheapest prices at Rentalcars.com.
 If you don’t want to drive yourself, book a guided day tour here instead.

 Town of Samobor square aerial burning sunset view, northern Croatia